Back to the list

 Aim

 Understanding: the importance of therapeutic relationships including how and when to disengage from service users; the importance of assessment; levels of assessment (including risk assessment); be able to conduct a comprehensive assessment; be able to conduct a risk assessment; know how to plan and review a comprehensive and integrated programme of care (a recovery plan and risk management plan); how to respond to risk considering harm reduction approaches; preparation for discharge; the collection of data for monitoring purposes; and, the role of partner agencies and partnership working.
-This six-day unit will offer participants the chance to receive 6 Level 3 credits from Open Awards for successful completion.
+This eight-day unit will offer participants the chance to receive 6 Level 3 credits from Open Awards for successful completion.

 Optional units include: